 Imagine perfect social distancing: Alone in an Alpine meadow, twirling joyfully, surrounded by mountains, trees, and edelweiss.
 Real-life social distancing?
 More like trying to twirl away from the guy who’s taking up the entire frozen pizza section at the grocery store without knocking over the Oreo display.

-Though we’re months into the pandemic, it can still be difficult to figure out how safe or risky any specific activity might be.
 That’s why MIT’s own Tim the Beaver has teamed up with MIT Medical help you learn the do-re-mi’s of COVID-19 risk assessment.

 Determining the factors that increase your risk of exposure is as easy as A-B-C. Four C’s, to be exact: Closed spaces.
 Crowded places.
 Close contacts.
 Continuous exposure.
 In other words, to assess your risk of exposure to COVID-19 in any situation, you should consider ventilation, numbers, space, and time.

 - Closed spaces.
 Outdoors is safest, but if you’re going to be inside, consider the size of the space and how well it is ventilated.
 While the CDC defines “close contact” as being within six feet of an infected individual for more than 15 cumulative minutes in a 24-hour period, documented cases of transmission have occurred in poorly ventilated and enclosed spaces between individuals who were more than six feet apart or after the COVID-19-positive person had left the area.
 The ventilation team from MIT’s Department of Facilities has evaluated and adjusted ventilation and air-filtration systems in all campus buildings, but you should exercise extra caution in off-campus spaces.